-- 6.3.2.1.
+6.3.2.1.
 Study Elements.
-The Discharger shall characterize and evaluate the discharge from Discharge Point 001 as required by the MRP to verify that the reasonable potential analysis conclusions of this Order remain valid and to inform the next permit reissuance.
+The Discharger shall characterize and evaluate the discharge from Discharge Point 002 as required by the MRP to verify that the reasonable potential analysis conclusions of this Order remain valid and to inform the next permit reissuance.
 If concentrations of any of the priority pollutants listed in Attachment G, Table B, significantly increase over past performance, the Discharger shall investigate the cause of any such increase.
 The investigation may include, but need not be limited to, an increase in monitoring frequency, monitoring of internal process streams, and monitoring of influent sources.
 The Discharger shall establish remedial measures addressing any increase resulting in reasonable potential to cause or contribute to an exceedance of applicable water quality objectives.
+This requirement may be satisfied through identification of the constituent as a "pollutant of concern" in the Discharger's Pollutant Minimization Program, described in Provision 6.3.3.

+6.3.2.2.
+Reporting Requirements

-This requirement may be satisfied through identification of the constituent as a "pollutant of concern" in the Discharger's Pollutant Minimization Program, described in Provision 6.3.3. - 6.3.2.2.
-Reporting Requirements.
-The Discharger shall summarize the data evaluation and any applicable source investigation in the annual self-monitoring report associated with the year in which samples were collected.
-The Discharger shall also report the pollutants detected at or above applicable water quality objectives (see Fact Sheet Table F-6 for the objectives) in the report's transmittal letter.
+6.3.2.2.1.
+Routine Reporting.
+The Discharger shall report the pollutants detected at or above applicable water quality objectives (see Fact Sheet Table F-6 for the objectives) in the transmittal letter for the self-monitoring report associated with the month in which samples were collected.
 This requirement does not apply to pollutants with effluent limitations (see Table 2 of this Order).